lnferris/ocean_data_tools/paper/paper.md

 ``cruise``, ``hycom``, ``mercator``, ``woa``, ``wod``) from raw datasets and call general functions on these structure arrays to map, subset, or plot.
 Functions with the ``\_build`` suffix load raw data into uniform structure arrays.
-Structure arrays are compatible with all ``general_`` functions, as well as functions in the commonly-used Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
+Structure arrays are compatible with all ``general_`` functions, and serve to neatly contain the data for use with custom user-defined calculations or other toolboxes such as the commonly-used Gibbs-SeaWater (GSW) Oceanographic Toolbox [@McDougall:2011].
 One application of the ``\_build`` feature is to create virtual cruises from model output \autoref{fig:1}.
 The user draws transects on a map (or passes coordinates as an argument) to build vertical profiles